 - low red blood cell counts

 Radiation therapy uses rays of particles to damage multiple myeloma cells and prevent them from growing.
-Not only can radiation therapy treat multiple myeloma, but it can also reduce complications from bone disease.
+Not only can radiation therapy treat multiple myeloma, but it can also

 Like chemotherapy, radiation therapy can damage some normal cells, especially those that divide quickly.
 However, most healthy cells recover fully from the effects of radiation therapy.